greenelab/deep-review/manuscript.md

 We continued using the open repository on the GitHub version control platform ([`greenelab/deep-review`](https://github.com/greenelab/deep-review)) [@url:https://github.com/greenelab/deep-review], which was established to write the version 1.0 manuscript.

-  Drafted one or more subsections: Alexander J. Titus, Joshua J. Levy, Brock C. Christensen.
+  Drafted one or more subsections: Brock C. Christensen, Alexander J. Titus, Joshua J. Levy.

   Drafted sub-sections, edited the manuscript, reviewed pull requests, and coordinated co-authors: Casey S. Greene.